These are the features all caprigons must have:

 Non-fur areas on the body, either fleshy or scaley

 Caprigons can NOT have:

-Multiple fur/flesh body parts (Only duplicated body parts allowed are a max of 3 sets of wings, and 2 sets of eyes)
+Multiple fur/flesh body parts (Only duplicated body parts allowed are wings and eyes)

 Ears that point upwards